sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 **Training Data**

 When recording training data, the images are captured using 3 cameras, left, center and right.
 Udacity Data also comes with left, center and right images.
-During actual driving in the simulator images only from the center camera is available.
-But we can train the model using images from all 3 cameras even though actual driving will be done only using the center camera image.
-In fact, since left and right images looks slightly different than the center image they are perfectly suited as noisy training examples to reduce the effect of overfitting.
+During actual driving in the simulator, only the center camera images are available.
+But we can train the model using images from all 3 cameras even though actual driving will be done only using the center camera images.
+In fact, since left and right images looks little bit different than the center image they are perfectly suited as noisy training examples to reduce the effect of overfitting.

 Directly using the left and right images as training data is not a good idea as in that case the model will be trained mostly on different types of images than what it will see during actual driving.
 We shift the steering angle by +0.25 for the left images and by -0.25 for the right images.
 The idea is that we shift the steering angle for left and right images so that the center camera sees the same image as seen by the corresponding left or right camera.
 For example, we assume when the car is turned additional +0.25 radian towards right it will see the same image as seen by the left camera in the current position.

 After the image augmentation we literally triple our dataset.
-Earlier in the training set we had 7232 data points.
+Earlier, in the training set we had 7232 data points.
 After augmenting left/right images the training set contains 21K images.
 Note that there is no change in the validation set as we continue to use only the center images in the validation set.

 **Preprocessing**
 Same as above